Luke3D/CIS_PD-NDM/README.md

 ### OS Requirements

-The package development was tested on *Linux* and *Windows* operating systems, and has been tested on the following versions:
+The package development was tested on *Mac OSX* and *Windows* operating systems, and has been tested on the following versions:

-Linux:

 Mac OSX: Sierra 10.12.6